MartinReinhard10/In-Situ_Soil_Optode_Data_Processing/README.md

     Zircon UV Blue Blocker from Lee Filters is used to cover the camera lens.
     (https://leefilters.com/colour/821-zircon-uv-blue-blocker/)

-Wirinf - See Wiring Diagram
+Wiring - See Wiring Diagram

 Dupont Wire Pin Header Connectors

-Cable Connectors

 Cable Ties

-Bolts and Nuts for Assembly - see list of nuts & bolts
+Bolts and Nuts for Assembly - See list of nuts & bolts